Kareem1991/ArticlesApplication/README.md

 ## 🚀 Features

 - Fetches and displays the most popular NYT articles
-- Uses modern SwiftUI with reactive Combine pipelines
+- Uses modern SwiftUI with reactive Combine
 - Implements clear separation of concerns using Clean Architecture
-- Unit tested with XCTest
+- Unit tested
-- Safe and configurable environment via `plist`